fox-one/compound/docs/design.md

 	4. Calculate the average value of m prices as the current block price in the market.
 * When the price is maliciously attacked, since the average price within 1 hour is used as the market price, the malicious price has limited impact on the market.
 At the same time, managers can decide whether it is necessary to `close-market` at the same time.
 After restoration of `open-market`.

-### Market fuse protection
+### Market Trade-Curbing Mechanism

 > Close the market when the price of a certain market is abnormal.

 * When the price of a market is maliciously attacked, managers have the right to execute the `close-market` order and apply for a closed-market vote.
-If the vote is passed, the market will be closed.
+If the request is approved, the market will be closed.
-* Closed markets cannot be traded.
+* Trades are prohibited in closed markets.
-* However, when at least one market is closed, liquidation of all markets will be prohibited, because liquidation will affect the liquidity of all market accounts of users.
+* However, as long as there are closed markets, liquidation of all markets will be prohibited, because liquidation will affect the liquidity of all market accounts of users.

 ## The implementation of compound protocol